amitdeshpande07/amitdeshpande07/README.md

 ### 🔥 About Me

 - Hi!
 I'm a Finance professional from India.
-Skilled in Financial Modeling, Power BI 📊, Advanced Excel 📑, and Oracle 🏛️, PostgreSQL 🐘 I specialize in turning complex financial data into strategic insights
+Skilled in Financial Modeling, Tally ERP 🧾, Power BI 📊, Advanced Excel 📑, and Oracle 🏛️, PostgreSQL 🐘 I specialize in turning complex financial data into strategic insights

 ### 💼 Work Experience